Facts & Figures

 They’re doing this by offering their customers the mid-market rate, with a fixed £3 fee.

-This, undeniably, makes them the cheapest on the market.
+This, undeniably, makes them the cheapest on the market (for transfers above £700).

-With Atlantic Money, you can transfer up to £1m to a select number of currencies.
+With Atlantic Money, you can transfer up to £1 million to a select number of currencies.

 As ridiculous as it sounds, you will only be charged £3 on a million pound transfer.